Nunez77/Tableau-Homework/README.md

 * While utilizing all of the data may seem like a nice power play, consider the time-course in making your analysis.
 Is data from 2013 the most relevant for making bike replacement decisions today?
 Probably not.
 Don't let overwhelming data fool you.
 Ground your analysis in common sense.
 * Remember, data alone doesn't "answer" anything.
 You will need to accompany your data visualizations with clear and directed answers and analysis.
 * As is often the case, your clients are asking for a LOT of answers.
 Be considerate about their need-to-know and the importance of not "cramming in everything".
 Of course, answer each question, but do so in a way that is organized and presentable.
 * Since this is a project for the city, spend the appropriate time thinking through decisions on color schemes, fonts, and visual story-telling.
-The Citi Bike program has a clear visual footprint.
+The EcoBici program has a clear visual footprint.
 As a suggestion, look for ways to have your data visualizations match their aesthetic tones.
 * Pay attention to labels.
 What exactly is "time duration"?
 What's the value of "age of birth"?
 You will almost certainly need calculated fields to get what you need.
 * Keep a close eye for obvious outliers or false data.
 Not everyone who signs up for the program is answering honestly.
 * In answering the question of "why" a phenomenon is occurring, consider adding other pieces of information on socioeconomic or other geographic data.
 Tableau has a map "layer" feature that you may find handy.